 This page is provided as a resource for DIS students who choose to travel during the weekend or travel breaks.
-For more information on Program Study Tour, Optional Study Tour, and DIScovery Trip safety measures, refer to the Travel With DIS page.
+For more information on Program Study Tour, and Elective Course Tour safety measures, refer to the Travel With DIS page.

 Independent Travel Plans

 Prior to your independent travel that takes you outside of Stockholm overnight or longer, you are required to provide your itinerary and contact details to DIS.
 We will keep this information on file in order to facilitate communication in the case of an emergency.